SaChiaChe/Paper-Summary/how_to_read_a_paper.md

 	- Understand the paper in depth
 	- Attempt to *virtually re-implement* the paper
 	- Think about how you yourself would present a particular idea
-	- Jot doen ideas for future work
+	- Jot down ideas for future work
 	- Could take about 4-5 hours for beginners, and about an hour for experienced reader

 ## Results

 The author used this approch for the last 15 years(2007) to read conference proceedings, write reviews, do background research, and to quickly review a paper before discussion.
-This discipline approach prevent from drowning in the details before getting a bird's-eye-view.
+This disciplined approach prevent from drowning in the details before getting a bird's-eye-view.
 It allows one to estimate the amount of time required to review a set of papers.
 Moreover, you can adjust the depth of paper evaluation depending on your own needs and how much time you have.

 ## Discussion

-Great directions for reading a paper, especially for a beginner such as a undergraguate student.
+Great directions for reading a paper, especially for a beginner such as a undergraduate student.